Backbase/bb-fuel/README.md

 ## Contributing
 You are welcome to provide bug fixes and new features in the form of pull requests.
 If you'd like to contribute, please be mindful of the following guidelines:

-- All changes should be tested on an Autoconfig or [Blade](https://start.backbase.com/) environment based on the latest versions.
+- All changes should be tested on a [Blade](https://start.backbase.com/) environment (or a similar environment setup) based on the latest versions.
 - Please make one change/feature per pull request.
 - Use descriptive commit messages which will be used for release notes.
 - Try to avoid reformats of files that change the indentation, tabs to spaces etc., as this makes reviewing diffs much more difficult.